Gio-1/Mini-Fridge-with-Advanced-Controls/README.md

 # Mini-Fridge-with-Advanced-Controls
-A compact portable mini fridge using a vapour compression cycle, PLCs and an HMI.
+Description: A compact portable mini fridge using a vapour compression cycle, PLCs and an HMI.

-Short description of the project

 Features so far